New Resource

 Causes of Lower Back Pain

 Lower back pain can be caused by several factors, for instance, strains.
-This happens when the ligaments and muscles in the back tear or stretch due to excessive activities.
+This happens when the ligaments and muscles in the back tear or stretch due to excessive activity.
 You might experience muscle spasms, stiffness, and pain in the lower back.

 Disc injury can also cause lower back pain.
 Discs in the back can easily be damaged, but the risk increases as you age.